RosaleeKnight/study-notes/cybersecurity-terminology.md

 Vishing: The telephone equivalent of phishing.

+WAF (Web Application Protocol): A specific form of application firewall that filters, monitors and blocks HTTP traffic to and from a webservice.

 Whaling: Specific form of phishing that's targeted at high profile business executives and managers.

 Worm: A malware computer program that replicates itself to spread to other computers.